AngryMaciek/hypercomplex/paper.md

 # Summary

-The following repository contains a *C++* library which is dedicated to performing arbitrary-precise calculations on hypercomplex numbers from the Cayley-Dickson algebras [@schafer2017introduction].
+The following work presents a *C++* library which is dedicated to performing arbitrary-precise calculations on hypercomplex numbers from the Cayley-Dickson algebras [@schafer2017introduction].
 Basic arithmetical operations as well as a few miscellaneous functions are implemented.
 Its focus is to aid other developers in computational research.

 # Statement of need